A lot of us must have heard of voice assistants like Alexa, Siri, Google Assistant, and Cortana (and probably heard from them too).

 Open Assistant is a prototype of an open-source voice assistant.
 What makes Open Assistant an all the more attractive voice assistant option is the fact that it ensures your voice commands are restricted to the device only.

-Open Assistant comprises three primary components as; boot mind, root mind, and user minds.
+Open Assistant comprises three primary components: boot mind, root mind, and user mind.

 Boot mind works as a sort of power button.
 This component is meant to initialize the system when the trigger word is spoken and thereafter the root mind is activated.